Legal software comparisons

 Judge the shortlist by the project you are actually taking on.

-Choose a broad legal suite when the whole operating stack is under review.
+Choose a legal suite when suite consolidation is the real project.

-If the buying process is really about matter management, billing, trust accounting, intake, and wider practice operations, judge the shortlist as a suite decision.
-The portal is only one part of that call.
+If the buying process is mainly about billing, legal accounts, intake, precedents, reporting, and firm-wide legal operations, treat it as a suite decision.
+The client portal is only one part of that call.

-• Clio belongs here when you want a broad legal platform with public pricing and wide product scope.
+• Clio belongs here when the firm wants a broad legal platform and existing category depth.

 • Actionstep belongs here when the firm wants configurable legal operations for a midsize practice.

-If the real drag is missing documents, unclear next steps, repeated update requests, and a portal clients still avoid, start with the products that speak directly to that.
-That is a narrower problem, but it is often the one costing the firm hours every week.
+If the real drag is missing documents, unclear next steps, repeated update requests, staff handoffs, and a portal clients still avoid, start there.
+This is the work your team does every day, and it is often where the firm loses hours every week.

-• Matter belongs here when you want a cleaner portal, stronger document workflow, and less manual follow-up.
+• Matter belongs here when you want a polished portal, stronger document workflow, notes, tasks, reminders, and less manual follow-up.

-• PracticeEvolve belongs here when secure communication is tied to a larger practice-system decision.
+• PracticeEvolve belongs here when legal accounts and secure communication are tied to a larger suite decision.

 Direct comparisons